staples-sparx/StaplesLabs.github.io/_posts/2015-06-08-decision-tree.md

 {% gist 3484567fd9b991e3cb48 %}

 The forest pretty much is a group of primitive areas containing the data formerly held by Node objects.
-Additionally, the scoring the forest follows the same process.
+Additionally, scoring the forest follows the same process.
 Traverse the tree until a leaf node is encountered.

 {% gist df4c7eeb1b8e8e301b48 %}